FusionAuth/fusionauth-site/site/_posts/2021-02-14-securing-golang-microservice.md

 ## Implementing the JWT endpoint

 In this section, we will be creating an endpoint that generates a JWT and then returns it back to the client.
+All the code is available on [Github](https://github.com/FusionAuth/fusionauth-example-go-jwt-microservices) if you want to clone it and follow along.

 We will be using the HMAC algorithm for encrypting JWT.